 The grievance redressal committee should complete its proceedings within 45 days on the receipt of written complaint by the party who is having grievance.

-The Encyclopedia Americana states that the American Federation of labour “insists upon the equity of workers in their right to bargain collectively with employers through representatives of their own choosing”.
+The Encyclopaedia Americana states that the American Federation of labour “insists upon the equity of workers in their right to bargain collectively with employers through representatives of their own choosing”.